 Dave joined Watsi on November 21st, 2014.
-Seven years ago, Dave joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dave's most recent donation traveled 8,700 miles to support Boniface, a bright 8-year-old from Tanzania, to fund clubfoot repair surgery.
+Eight years ago, Dave joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dave's most recent donation traveled 9,000 miles to support Beatrice, a 34-year-old saloon owner from Malawi, to fund a thyroidectomy.

 Boniface is an 8-year-old student who is in the fourth grade.
 His mother shared that he is an avid learner, and his best subjects are Swahili and Mathematics.
 Boniface is the youngest child in his family of four children.
 He comes from a community where they practice small-scale farming and keep livestock.
 Where he lives, children around the age of three to five start looking after the baby goats and lambs around their home to help contribute to the family's daily chores.
 Boniface also enjoys going out with his older sibling to collect firewood.
 Boniface has clubfoot in his right foot.
 Clubfoot is a condition in which the foot is twisted out of shape, which causes difficulty walking and even wearing shoes.
 Fortunately, Boniface's family was able to travel to our medical partner, African Mission Healthcare (AMH), for treatment at their care center.
 On April 22nd, surgeons will perform a clubfoot repair procedure to help Boniface walk easily.
 AMH is requesting $935 to fund this surgery.
 Boniface is hopeful that he will be able to be more active soon!